 Note: BigQuery access is only available to users of an enterprise data contract and verified non-commercial researchers.
 If you have any questions about access, please contact firstname.lastname@example.org.

-Log in to the Google BigQuery web interface.
-If your account is set up correctly, you should see your primary project and the standard query interface:
+Log in to the BigQuery UI in the Google Cloud Console.
+If your account is set up correctly, you should see your primary project and the standard query interface.
+I have created and switched to a new project, that is specific to Censys research.

-Once the Censys project has been added, you can query the Censys datasets just like you would query any of our own data.
+Once the Censys project has been added, you can query the Censys datasets just like you would query any of your own data.
 Click Compose Query to get started.
-For example, you can check for the certificates that are valid for censys.io:
+For example, you can get a count of the distinct IPs in our current IPv4 scan dataset:

 Now that you've added the datasets, to your account, here's some more information on how to write queries.